joostm1/Vault-GRS-LRS/README.md

 <h1>Vault GRS to LRS</h1>
-<h2>Provide a method for chnaging from a GRS to an LRS recovery services vault</h2>
+<h2>Provide a method for changing from a GRS to an LRS recovery services vault</h2>

 <p>
 <h2>Introduction</h2>